 SQL%2FPSM is a programming language created in 1996.
 SQL/PSM (SQL/Persistent Stored Modules) is an ISO standard mainly defining an extension of SQL with a procedural language for use in stored procedures.
 Initially published in 1996 as an extension of SQL-92 (ISO/IEC 9075-4:1996, a version sometimes called PSM-96 or even SQL-92/PSM), SQL/PSM was later incorporated into the multi-part SQL:1999 standard, and has been part 4 of that standard since then, most recently in SQL:2016.
 The SQL:1999 part 4 covered less than the original PSM-96 because the SQL statements for defining, managing, and invoking routines were actually incorporated into part 2 SQL/Foundation, leaving only the procedural language itself as SQL/PSM.
 Read more on Wikipedia...

 - SQL%2FPSM ranks in the top 25% of languages

 - SQL%2FPSM first appeared in 1996

 - See also: mysql, mariadb, sqlpl, ada, sql, sql-92, pl-sql, plpgsql, postgresql, transact-sql

-- I have 21 facts about SQL%2FPSM. what would you like to know? email me and let me know how I can help.
+- Have a question about SQL%2FPSM not answered here?
+Email me and let me know how I can help.